xebialabs/xl-docker-images/docs/volumes.md

 The following locations can be mounted as volumes to provide either configuration data, and/or persistent storage for application data.

 **${APP_HOME}/conf** - This directory contains the configuration files and keystores for XL Release.
 If mounted it is possible to configure (and inject) non-default configuration settings.
-Some configurations are always overwritten by the container startup script based on env variables set, to avoid that you can set the `GENERATE_XL_CONFIG` env variable to `false`
+Some configurations in `xl-release.conf` file are always overwritten by the container startup script based on env variables set, to avoid that you can set the `GENERATE_XL_CONFIG` env variable to `false`.
+Once you set this the `xl-release.conf` for the product will not be generated and you would have to provide this yourself.

 **${APP_HOME}/hotfix** - This directory contains the hotfixes for the libraries & plugins used by XL Release.
 When instructed by XebiaLabs support personnel, you should drop any delivered hotfixes in here.